petersonuche/alx-system_engineering-devops/0x01-shell_permissions/README.md

-describing what each script is doing
+0. My name is Betty